Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance not only requires avoiding accidents and claims, but also having good credit, not filing small claims, and taking advantage of discounts.
-Invest time comparing rates at least once a year by getting quotes from direct insurance companies like Progressive and GEICO, and also from local independent and exclusive agents.
+Finding better rates on auto insurance not only requires being a low-risk driver, but also having good credit, paying for small claims out-of-pocket, and taking advantage of discounts.
+Invest the time to compare rates every couple of years by quoting rates from direct insurance companies, and also from insurance agencies where you live.

-The points below are a brief review of the primary concepts that were covered in the charts and tables above.
+The items below are a recap of the material that was presented in the illustrations above.

-• Increasing physical damage deductibles can save around $200 each year
+• Increasing policy deductibles could save as much as $200 each year

 Rates by Driver Age